LeechCSE/Data-Structure-and-Algorithm/PS/Simulation/README.md

 number of nodes in the connected component corresponds the number of areas.
 As there might be many independent connected components, the global `visited` 2D vector is used to exhaust all of them.

+## BOJ#16235 나무 재테크
+#### Overview
+An N-by-N matrix represents the land of tree growing.
+Each grid has a number that represents its fertility and can contain many trees.
+The initial fertility of each grid is five.
+Trees grow as the following mechanism:
+- Spring
+   Trees grow by a year as they consume fertility of their grid as much as their current age.
+If the fertility is not enough, trees that cannot get nutrients die immediately.
+If there are multiple trees in a grid, the youngest eats up first.
+- Summer
+   The dead trees become nutrients adding fertility by its `age / 2`.
+- Fall
+   Multiple-of-5 aged trees reproduce age-1 trees into its eight adjacents grids.
+- Winter
+   Fertility is added by the given N-by-N matrix `A`.

+#### Trials
+For readability and modularity, the source code is split into `spring()`, `summer()`, `fall()`, `winter()` as the instruction.
+Initially, `priority_queue` as min heap is used to effectively pick the youngest tree in a grid for every iteration.
+This approach is obviously faster than the way that a list having tree information is sorted for every iteration.
+However, `deque` makes it even faster.
+In fact, it requries only one sorting at the beginning.
+The FIFO(First In, First Out) chacteristic of queue and accessibility to the back of the queue with `deque` allow it to keep the descending order in tree age.